-bFrom 8 kg until slaughter

 In the cases for which PM EFs are not directly available, the quantities of inhalable and respirable dust have to be transformed into quantities of PM10 and PM2.5.
 Transformation factors for cattle were derived from a 24-hour PM monitoring survey that was performed in a cubicle house with dairy cows and calves, housed on a slatted floor and a solid floor with straw.
 The 1-day survey was conducted with an optical particle counter, which recorded the mass concentrations of total dust, PM10 and PM2.5.
 The result of this investigation was used to calculate the conversion factor for PM10 (Seedorf and Hartung, 2001), while the conversion factor for PM2.5 was determined later (Seedorf and Hartung, personal communication).
 For horses, a transformation factor similar to that for cattle was assumed.
 Overall, the real quantitative relationships between dust fractions have to be verified in future.
 Nevertheless, for a very first estimate, some of these transformation factors are compiled in Table A1.6.